 Do I need to increase my homeowners insurance after renovating?

-This coverage protects any materials you’ve purchased whether they’re on your property or are en route to your property.
-If they are damaged or stolen, construction material coverage will cover the costs of their replacement.
+- Builders risk insurance: This coverage financially protects materials you have purchased to be installed, whether they are on your property or en route to your property.
+If the materials are damaged or stolen, builders risk insurance should cover the costs of replacement.